longo-andrea/100-days-of-code/log.md

 - Today I went on with Vue tutorial.
 I learnt some shorthand, which aren't too complex to remember.
 Than I also learnt how to dynamically add classes, and did some simple task where some boxes went stylized dinamycally when some event occur, like click.

 **Thoughts:** Tomorrow I'll going on with Vue tutorial.

+### Day 46: November 17, 2019

+**Today's Progress**:
+- Today I went on with Vue tutorial.
+I learnt about conditional statements, like if, else and else-if.
+They can be very useful, for example allow to hide (show) entire sections of document based on a expression's value.
+Actually v-if directive remove (add) completly the block from the DOM.
+If the purpose is to hide (show) a sections, there's v-show directive that toggles display property.

+**Thoughts:** Tomorrow I'll going on with Vue tutorial.